denyshubh/Prometheus_Setup/README.md

 	>> sudo systemctl start grafana-server ;
 	>> sudo systemctl enable grafana-server

-Graphana will be running on port 3000
+Grafana will be running on port 3000
 Default username and password is : admin, admin